 Common indoor air pollutants

-There are many compounds that reduce air quality and pose some kind of health risk.
-The health risk is dependent on several factors.
-These include the type of compound, the amount present in your air, your exposure to them, and your overall health.
+There are many compounds that reduce air quality and pose a health risk.
+The health risk of air pollution is dependent on several different factors.
+These factors include the type of compound, the concentration (amount) of this compound in your air, your exposure to them, and how healthy you are.

 The most common air pollutants found indoors are: